pual/couchbase-mobile-portal/md-docs/ready/training/04-using-the-database.md

 <block class="all" />

+> **Challenge:** Update the code to persist your name as the value for the `name` field.
+Then create a new list and notice that your name is displayed instead of the text input value.

 ## Update a Document

 To update a document, you must retrieve it from the database, modify the desired properties and write them back to the database.
 The `update` method does this operation for you in the form of a callback.
 The code below updates a list's name property.